1. Laboratory

-Rapid infectious disease test Sabervet
+Rapid autoimmune disease test Sabervet FIV Ab

 veterinaryfor felinesvirus